zenlinkpro/zenlink-interface/docs/V2AggregationSwap.md

 ### 4 Check Token Allowance

-If srcToken(fromToken) is Native token, we need to check the allowance and create the token allowance (approval) transaction.
+If srcToken(fromToken) is not Native currency of network(like GLMR), we need to check the allowance and create the token allowance (approval) transaction.

 ```ts
 // check erc20 allowance